+Getting your G1 licence is one of the most defining moments in any person’s life!
+Not only is it the first step to getting your full G licence, but it’s also the first step to obtaining freedom, independence and maturity!
+With this being said, there are a few things to know before you step into the testing room and write your G1 licence.
 If you’re a novice driver, there are many G1 licence restrictions and rules you will need to follow before getting your driver’s licence.
 However, one must first understand the legal requirements and graduated licensing system before getting behind the wheel.
-We’ve done a deep dive into this information to make it easier for you.
-Here’s what you need to know about the Class G1 licence in Ontario:
+Luckily, isure has done a deep dive into this information to make it easier for you!
+Here’s what you need to know about the Class G1 licence in Ontario.

 What is a Class G1 licence?